Sony Camera Memory Cards: The Ultimate Guide

 This is where memory card performance truly makes or breaks your workflow.
 Video, especially at higher resolutions and frame rates, demands immense sustained write speeds.

 • The Critical Role of Sustained Write Speed: For 4K video at higher bitrates or frame rates (like 60-240 fps), a V60 card is the minimum.
 For optimal performance, particularly for resolutions above 4K or shooting in S-Log, a V90 rated SDXC UHS-II card is highly recommended.
-If your Sony camera supports CFexpress Type A, these cards are a game-changer for 8K recording and high-bitrate codecs, offering speeds that far surpass SD cards.
+If your Sony camera supports CFexpress Type A, these cards are a major upgrade for 8K recording and high-bitrate codecs, offering speeds that far surpass SD cards.

 • Matching Card to Camera Capabilities: Always consult your camera’s manual or Sony’s compatibility charts.
 Different codecs (e.g., XAVC S, AVCHD, MP4) and recording modes (e.g., Slow & Quick motion) have specific memory card requirements.
 For XAVC S 4K or 8K, you’ll definitely need a U3 or V30 rated card at minimum, with V60/V90 or CFexpress Type A being ideal for advanced settings.